Okashanadeem/BanoQabil/README.md

 # BanoQabil
-This Repo is consisting code and learning material from BanoQabil
+This Repo is consisting code and learning material from BanoQabil.